-- (a) cause a nuisance to any other person because of noise, smell or any other condition; - (b) damage any flora or fauna on the land; - (c) pollute any drain, gutter, watercourse or water catchment on or through that land; or - (d) cause the invasion or spread of noxious or environmental weeds on or from that land.
+- (a) cause a nuisance to any other person because of noise, smell or any other condition; - (b) damage any native flora or fauna on the land with the exception of native pasture grasses under controlled grazing; - (c) pollute any drain, gutter, watercourse or water catchment on or through that land; or - (d) cause the invasion or spread of noxious or environmental weeds on or from that land.

-55. Animal Housing
+54. Animal Housing